CapybaraIcons/orange-icons/README.md

 ✨ Features

 - 24x24px Design: Crisp, consistent icons based on a 24px grid
-- Scalable: Renders wellin any size between 1pt to 2pt
+- Scalable: Renders well in any size between 1pt to 2pt
 - Open Source: 100% free to use in personal and commercial projects

 -----------------------------------------------------------